Table of Contents

 Please avoid putting disinfectant gels or liquids on electronics and other equipment, including elevator buttons, unless the products are indicated as safe to use on those devices.

 Many are experiencing anxiety as news and warnings about COVID-19 intensify.
-Remember that the risk of contracting COVID-19 in Montana and in the U.S. as a whole is currently low.
 If you would like to talk with someone, support is available to students through your campus’ mental health services.

 Here are some tips to manage your fear and anxiety around COVID-19